-In cooperation with Klassen Driving School Ltd., Holy Cross High School offers a Driver Education Program.
+In cooperation with Leap Professional Driving School, Holy Cross High School offers a Driver Education Program.
 To be eligible for the Driver Education Program, students must be in Grades 10, 11, or 12 and have reached their fifteenth birthday by December 31st of the year in which they apply.
-Students should register at www.klassendrivingschool.com.
+Students should register at www.lpdrivingschool.ca.